MituuZ/test-fixture-mockito-problem/readme.md

 Hopefully, this example will still help someone else with the same issue, even if it does not replicate the exact problem.

 ## Solution
-I was able to solve the issue by removing the following line from the main [build.gradle](build.gradle) file:
+I was able to solve the issue by removing the following line from the main [build.gradle](build.gradle) file and moving it to each subproject's build file after the `java-test-fixtures` plugin declaration:
 ```groovy
 jvmArgs += "-javaagent:${configurations.mockitoAgent.asPath}"
 ```

-By adding this to the subprojects, and after the `java-test-fixtures` plugin declaration, the issue was resolved.

 ## Relevant change by Mockito
 Adding the following dependency to the `build.gradle` file causes a warning when running tests: